Hey. Let me tell you a story of why and how I become a vegetarian and why I had to stop because of my mental health problems.

 The worst part was that almost no one from my close friends or family believed my problems.

 I felt so guilty for asking for help so many times.

 I felt like I’m bothering everyone with my crying but I just couldn’t stop it.
 I tried not to talk about any of it.
 No one believed me anyway.

-I was all alone and I was loosing my mind.
+I was all alone and I was losing my mind.
 I was going crazy.

-I took 2 rehabilitation as they assumed my problem was called Tietze syndrome – meaning basically that my ribs was damaged and were causing me pain when breathing or moving.
+I took 2 rehabilitation as they assumed my problem was called Tietze syndrome – meaning basically that my ribs were damaged and were causing me pain when breathing or moving.

 Unfortunately with no positive result.